 As the Texas economy continues to grow, electricity consumption has correspondingly increased.
 Environmental regulations and various market pressures have forced a significant amount of generation to exit the market in recent years while older generation sources continue to be retired.
 Thus, new solar generation capacity is required to meet the Texas market's demand.
-With appropriate state policy that removes market barriers and recognizes solar's benefits, the Texas solar market should see significant growth in the coming years.
+With appropriate state policy that removes, or at least does not create, market barriers and recognizes solar's benefits, the Texas solar market should see significant growth in the coming years.

 Facts on the Texas Solar Industry

 - In 2013, $174 million was invested in Texas to install solar for home, business and utility use.
 This represents a 4% increase over the previous year, and is expected to grow again this year.

 View more solar data.